Woody2143/woody2143.github.io/_posts/2016-01-07-atlantapm.markdown

   - Util is a third of the way in
   - Enjoyed it; surprised it was from 1988
   - I would like to read more about why Zuckerberg/Musk endorsed it
+  - 2016-01-22 Update
+    - I finally got around to reading an [article](http://motherboard.vice.com/read/why-are-elon-musk-and-mark-zuckerberg-reading-utopian-sci-fi) about why they suggested reading this book and others by Iain Banks.
+    - I get my initial confusion as my focus was on the main character and what he was dealing with, not really with the universe as a whole.
+    - Likely need to read more of that series to really 'get it'.

 - Not that I fully endorse everything the below image says; but some of it was funny :)
   - found [here](http://imgur.com/gallery/2w9IS45)